krt1k/GitCatcher/README.md

 # GitCatcher

-GitCatcher is a Bash script that automates the process of checking for and executing the latest script from a specified Git repository on every system reboot.
+GitCatcher is a Bash script that automates the process of checking for and executing the latest script from a specified Git repository on every hour.
 It's designed to simplify the task of keeping your system's scripts up to date.

-## Introduction

-GitCatcher is a Bash script designed to automate the process of checking for and executing the latest script from a specified Git repository on every hour.
-It simplifies the task of keeping your system's scripts up to date.
 ## Contents

 - [Introduction](#introduction)